 At trial, Scott’s achievements include: Andrews v.
 Marriott, a $55 million verdict in a hotel privacy action; McLaughlin v.
 CLP Mountain High, a $22 million gross verdict in a ski accident case; Ebrahimi v.
 American Express Bank, Int., $3.2 million verdict in addition to a punitive damages finding, which was a wrongful termination action; Scholz v.
 State of California, $3.7 million verdict, which involved road design issues; Meruelo v.
 Marcus & Millichap, $1.3 million verdict, a fraud action against a real estate broker and Schluep v.
 Gunsenhauser, $1.145 million verdict in a breach of contract action.

-In 2005, 2006, and 2008-2018 he was named as a Super Lawyer in Law & Politics’ Southern California Super Lawyers which lists the top five percent of established Los Angeles and Orange County attorneys.
-He has also been named to the list of ‘Best Lawyers in America’ from 2010-2016.
+In 2005, 2006, and 2008-2019 he was named as a Super Lawyer in Law & Politics’ Southern California Super Lawyers which lists the top five percent of established Los Angeles and Orange County attorneys.
+In 2018, the same publication named Scott as one of the Top 100 Lawyers in California.
+He has also been named to the list of ‘Best Lawyers in America’ from 2010-2019.